haelee/haelee.github.io/extra-labs/PATH.md

 # export PATH=.:$PATH
 ```

 2. Let's make a *fake* `ls` file.
-It runs `/usr/bin/ls`, which we use all the time, then prints out a message.
+It executes `/usr/bin/ls`, which we use all the time, then prints out a message.
 Make it executable.
 ```
 # echo -e "/usr/bin/ls --color=auto\necho Hi!" > ls
 # chmod +x ls